 Okay.
-This is a new platform – but not the same platform as the 7-series.
+This generation 5 Series started out on a new platform – but not the same platform as the 7-series.
 There’s no carbon core here, just high-tensile steel, aluminium and magnesium.
-Every exterior panel is aluminium now, part of a package of savings that shave up to 100kg off the kerbweight compared to the preceding 5-series, despite a lot of extra on-board kit.
+Every exterior panel is aluminium, part of a package of savings that shave up to 100kg off the kerbweight compared to the preceding 5-series, despite a lot of extra on-board kit.

-The only proportional change is to the roofline, which has a pronounced hoop for more of a coupe look without compromising interior headroom; you sit low in the new 5-series, and it feels spacious front and rear.
-Enlarged kidney grilles contain more effective active aero shutters, and all models get LED headlights as standard.
+The roofline has a pronounced hoop for more of a coupe look without compromising interior headroom; you sit low in the new 5-series, and it feels spacious front and rear.

 What about standard equipment and tech?

-The basic specification comes with more equipment than any rival’s entry-point, while the tech on the options list heads rapidly towards 7-series territory and sets up camp there; just about the only significant thing you can’t get on the 5er that you can on the 7er is air suspension (frankly: so what), and it’s the 5-series that debuts BMW’s new Driving Assistant Plus package – a whole suite of semi-autonomous aids.
+Those kidney grilles contain more effective active aero shutters than the previous model, and LED headlights come as standard.
+The basic specification comes with more equipment than any rival’s entry-point, while the tech on the options list heads rapidly towards 7-series territory and sets up camp there; just about the only significant thing you can’t get on the 5er that you can on the 7er is air suspension (frankly: so what), and it’s the 5-series that debuted BMW’s new Driving Assistant Plus package – a whole suite of semi-autonomous aids.

 Flashy extras include the Display Key with built-in screen, gesture control, Bowers & Wilkins hifi (jazzily illuminated speakers included; the sound stage seemed a bit narrow to our cloth ears, though) and a head-up display with a 70% larger viewing area.
 Plus the inevitable active chassis upgrades – including variable adaptive damping, anti-roll stabilisation and four wheel steering.

 Alanis Morissette’s got nothing on BMW.
-At the launch for the primary product of a brand so heavily associated with rear-wheel drive, the only rear-wheel drive model available to drive – the 540i – isn’t actually going to be available with rear-wheel drive in the UK.
+At the launch for the product of a brand so heavily associated with rear-wheel drive, the only rear-wheel drive model available to drive was the 520d.

-Yep, the right-hand drive 540i is xDrive only.
-It’s also going to account for just a tiny fraction of UK sales, so is largely irrelevant.
-Still, you’d expect a 335bhp 3.0-litre straight-six turbo with 332lb ft targeting its rear tyres to be more entertaining than a four-wheel drive, 261bhp diesel, right?
+The more powerful 530d and M550i is xDrive only.
+We suspect the latter is also going to account for just a tiny fraction of UK sales, but while it may be largely irrelevant, we still love it.
+You’d expect the N63 4.4-litre V8 turbo with 523bhp and 553lb ft targeting all four-wheel wheels to be more fun than a rear-wheel drive, 181bhp diesel, right?
 So we had a go anyway.

-It’s very good.
-Every launch car was equipped with adaptive variable-rate dampers and Integral Active Steering (the four-wheel steer system), and so specced the 540i will cover ground with startling alacrity – 0-62mph takes just 4.8sec, and the combo of a standard-fit eight-speed auto and a torque graph that flatlines its maximum 1380-5200rpm means you’re never left waiting for additional urgency for long.
+It’s very good, but it’s also strangely undramatic.
+All that turbo means performance is rather blunt and unrewarding to rev-out, but this M550i xDrive will cover ground with startling alacrity – 0-62mph takes just 3.8sec, and the combo of a standard-fit eight-speed auto and a beefy torque graph means you’re never left waiting for additional urgency for long.

-Even with four-wheel drive, four-wheel steering and enough rain to make Noah nervous, at no point did we detect torque being shuffled or suddenly alterations of the steering angle.
-The software calibration is just magnificent in this respect, delivering massive traction, scythe-sharp cornering and somehow a bigger grin than the 540i can muster.
-And although the steering isn’t especially feelsome, there’s no dead spot or nervousness around the centre at all, and the way it loads up as you dig into a turn builds huge confidence.
+Even with enough rain to make Noah nervous, at no point did we detect torque being shuffled or suddenly alterations of the steering angle.
+The software calibration is just magnificent in this respect, delivering massive traction, scythe-sharp cornering and a bigger grin than a near-1900kg saloon should muster.
+And although the steering isn’t especially feelsome and a little light, there’s no dead spot or nervousness around the centre at all, and the way it loads up as you dig into a turn builds huge confidence.

 Apparently, while the overall structure of the new 5 isn’t much stiffer than the old 5, the critical load paths that help isolate the suspension have been significantly strengthened.
 You can tell.
-The 530d’s chassis makes the equivalent Mercedes E-Class feel like it’s made out of tin.
+The 5 Series chassis makes the equivalent Mercedes E-Class feel like it’s made out of tin.

 How’s the interior?

-It’s very ‘BMW evolved’ inside – so perhaps doesn’t quite have the wow factor of the Merc’s dramatic curves.
-But the shift to a free-standing display screen has done wonders to increase the sense of spaciousness and, with the exception of some slightly cheap feeling twisty knobs, the quality and detailing are outstanding.
+It’s very ‘BMW evolved’ inside – so perhaps doesn’t quite have the wow factor of the Merc’s dramatic curves or generous applications of ambient lighting.
+The digital cockpit screen and larger, updated infotainment screen with Apple Carplay brings it bang up to date, and, with the exception of some slightly cheap feeling twisty knobs, the quality and detailing are outstanding.
 Parts of the trim are laser-scanned so that abutting areas can be specifically cut to match their exact profile.
 On every individual car.
 For instance.

 All of the tech works, too.
-Gesture control reacts faster and more consistently than it does in the 7-series, iDrive has been tweaked for (optional) touchscreen-friendliness, and the bigger HUD supplies an extended amount of useful information, including the up-coming speed limit in addition to the current one.
+Gesture control reacts faster and more consistently, even if you’re still better off physically touching the relevant control itself, while the big HUD supplies an extended amount of useful information, including the up-coming speed limit in addition to the current one.
 The massaging seats really mean it.